-NOLA Gold Rugby Club re-signed Cam Dolan for the 2023 Major League Rugby season.
-The 32-year-old lock/No.8 is from Fort Myers, Florida, and is 6’6″ and 245 lbs.
+NOLA Gold Rugby Club re-signed Cam Dolan through the 2025 Major League Rugby season.
+The 33-year-old lock/No.8 is from Fort Myers, Florida, and is 6’6″ and 255 lbs.

 Cam played 1233 minutes in 16 starts and scored one try for NOLA Gold in 2022.
 He then played in the Toyota Challenge in South Africa for the USA Falcons against the Toyota Cheetahs and the Pumas.
 Then he was off to Dubai for the World Rugby 2023 Rugby World Cup Final Qualifier Tournament against Kenya, Hong Kong, and Portugal.